An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Ebert were among these contributors, for they have been located in early North American records:

-Ebert Settlers in the United States in the 18th Century
+Ebert Settlers in United States in the 18th Century

-Ebert Settlers in the United States in the 19th Century
+Ebert Settlers in United States in the 19th Century

-Ebert Settlers in the United States in the 20th Century
+Ebert Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 The Ebert Family Crest was acquired from the Houseofnames.com archives.
 The Ebert Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.